Yunnan Gold Black Tea

 The Origin Story

 The rich soils and subtropical climate of China's Yunnan province create the perfect conditions for this bold and full-flavoured black tea.
-The taste combines rounded caramel sweetness with a smooth long lasting finish of spice; ginger, nutmeg and cloves.
-The long downy golden buds of this black tea produce a deep and dark infusion delivering a strength perfect in the affternoon, after lunch.
+The taste combines sweet spices and malt and a long milky finish.
+The long downy golden buds of this black tea produce a deep and dark infusion delivering a strength perfect in the afternoon, after lunch.

 Yunnan is the true home of puerh tea and is also known for rich black teas